Codicology: Comparative codicology

 The progress in quantitative analysis of Latin, Hebrew, Byzantine and Arabic codices prompted research into whether technological practices were shared.
 This led to comparative codicology, a concept that takes its methodology from the comparative method.
 It was particularly inspired by linguistics and the possibility of a universal 'grammar' of the codex.
 The method was used early on in Hebrew codicology, as Hebrew manuscripts are considered intercultural via reflecting the manuscript culture of the dominant culture in which Jewish communities lived.
 In the 21st century, along with quantitative codicology, it is the most widespread methodology.

 Structural codicology

 Starting in the late 1980s, some scholars borrowed ideas from structuralist linguistics and studied the codex as a structure with "morphological" and "syntactic" dimensions, treating its constituent components and their relationships respectively.
 A "genetic" aspect is also present as it tries to reconstruct the origin of the components and their production.
-Gumbert and other scholars formulated a syntax to identify codicological units and caesuras(discontinuities or boundariess) of a manuscript, formed by one or more quires, and their stages of production and interrelationships.
+Gumbert and other scholars formulated a syntax to identify codicological units and caesuras (discontinuities or boundaries) of a manuscript, formed by one or more quires, and their stages of production and interrelationships.
 This method faces difficulties due to manuscripts experiencing changes over their lifetime, due to losses, removals, and additions of text.